SMS Prinz Heinrich: Armament

-Prinz Heinrich was armed with a variety of weapons.
-Her primary armament consisted of two 24 cm SK L/40 quick-firing guns mounted in single turrets, (Note: In Imperial German Navy gun nomenclature, "SK" (Schnelladekanone) denotes that the gun is quick loading, while the L/40 denotes the length of the gun.
-In this case, the L/40 gun is 40 calibers, meaning that the gun is 45 times as long as it is in bore diameter.) one on either end of the superstructure.
+Prinz Heinrich's primary armament consisted of two 24 cm SK L/40 quick-firing guns mounted in single turrets, (Note: In Imperial German Navy gun nomenclature, "SK" (Schnelladekanone) denotes the gun is quick loading, while the L/40 denotes the length of the gun.
+In this case, the L/40 gun is 40 calibers, meaning the gun is 40 times as long as it is in bore diameter.) one at either end of the superstructure.
 These guns were supplied with 75 rounds each; they could depress to −4° and elevate to 30°, which enabled a maximum range of 16900 m.
 The guns fired a 140 kg round at a muzzle velocity of 835 m per second.
+The guns were directed from a central fire-control station that was equipped with an early model of the Standgerät (baseline device) stereoscopic rangefinder.
+The fire-control team could communicate directly with the gun crews for the primary and secondary batteries, as well as the command staff via voice tubes down to the conning tower and the lower, emergency command position deep in the ship.

 A secondary battery of ten 15 cm SK L/40 quick-firing guns rounded out her offensive armament.
-Six of these guns were mounted in amidships casemates on either side of the vessel, and the remaining four were mounted in turrets in the ship's hull above the casemates.
+Six of these guns were mounted in amidships casemates on either side of the vessel, and the remaining four were mounted in turrets in the ship's superstructure above the casemates.
 These guns were supplied with 120 rounds each.
 The shells weighed 40 kg and were fired at a muzzle velocity of 800 m per second.
 The guns could elevate to 25° for a maximum range of 13700 m.

 The cruiser carried ten 8.8 cm SK L/30 quick-firing guns for defense against torpedo boats.
 Each of these guns was supplied with 250 shells.
 The shells weighed 7 kg and were fired at a muzzle velocity of 670 m per second.
 This enabled a maximum range of 7300 m at an elevation of 20°.
 The ship's gun armament was rounded out by four autocannons, though these were subsequently removed.
 The ship was also fitted with four 45 cm torpedo tubes.
-One was mounted on the stern in a swivel mount, one was mounted submerged in the bow, and one was placed submerged in the hull on either side abreast of the forward gun turret.
+One was mounted on the stern in a swivel mount, one was mounted submerged in the bow, and one was submerged in the hull on either side abreast of the forward gun turret.